 Deliverability supports clients with the core function of their email business: delivering email to the client’s inboxes.
-It’s usually measured as the percentage of emails accepted by the internet service provider (ISP).
+It’s usually measured as the percentage of emails accepted by the Inbox Service Provider (ISP).

 While email deliverability is often thought about as the emails you’ve sent that had gotten lost on their way to your customer’s inboxes, it also refers to the inbox placement of that email, be it the inbox, promotions tab, or spam folder.